Skip to main content

 IJS Research Community Code of Conduct

-Researchers, students, and educators who wish to become members of the IJS Research Community and to use the RUAnalytic tool must agree to abide by the following rules:
+Researchers, students, and educators who wish to become members of the IJS Research Community must agree to abide by the following rules:

-• You are expected to self-govern your use of the collection and the RUAnalytic by adhering to the IJS Research Community Code of Conduct.
-IJS Research Community Administrators reserve the right to review any analytic in order to investigate a complaint that the Code of Conduct has been breached.
+• You are expected to self-govern your use of the collection by adhering to the IJS Research Community Code of Conduct.
+IJS Research Community Administrators reserve the right to investigate a complaint that the Code of Conduct has been breached.

-• IJS Research Community videos are made available for viewing and for use in the RUAnalytic tool as streaming media.
+• IJS Research Community videos are made available for viewing as streaming media.
 No clips may be downloaded to a desktop, server or other location without the written permission of the collection owners.

 • No IJS Research Community materials may be used for commercial purposes without the written permission of the collection owners.
 Commercial use is generally defined as use primarily intended for commercial advantage or monetary compensation.
 If you are in doubt whether your intended use is commercial, please seek the advice of legal counsel.
 IJS Research Community Administrators reserve the right to make final decisions on whether uses are considered commercial or non-commercial.

-The IJS Research Community Code of Conduct consists of five basic principles incorporating the Ethical Principles of Psychologists and Code of Conduct Including 2010 Amendments of the American Psychological Association and the Principles and Best Practices of the Oral History Association.
-This code of ethics applies to IJS Research Community participation, Institute of Jazz Studies materials use, and use of the RUAnalytic tool.
+The IJS Research Community Code of Conduct consists of five basic principles incorporating the Ethical Principles of Psychologists and Code of Conduct Including 2010 & 2016 Amendments of the American Psychological Association and the Principles and Best Practices of the Oral History Association.
+This code of ethics applies to IJS Research Community participation and Institute of Jazz Studies materials use.

 As is true with any archival collection, the need to prevent potential misuse or misinterpretation of resources is a responsibility shared by all members of the user community.
-This brief Code of Ethics is intended to prevent possible misuse by providing basic guidelines for conduct.
-We expect our members to honor this code of ethics.
-If you are found to be in violation of the code of ethics, your access to the RUAnalytic tool and digital resources from the IJS collections will be revoked and your existing analytic collection will be permanently deleted.
+This brief Code of Conduct is intended to prevent possible misuse by providing basic guidelines for conduct.
+We expect our members to honor this code of conduct.
+If you are found to be in violation of the code of conduct, your access to the digital resources from the IJS collections will be revoked.

 5 Basic Principles*

-1. Attribution for Contributors: The Rutgers University Libraries and the Institute of Jazz Studies have worked for many years to collect and make available the collections you will use as you create analytics.
+1. Attribution for Contributors: The Rutgers University Libraries and the Institute of Jazz Studies have worked for many years to collect and make available the collections you will use.
 In respect of this work and collaborative mission, you will carefully cite your sources.
-Consult the style guide in your discipline for proper citation formats for digital resources and analytics.
+Consult the style guide in your discipline for proper citation formats for digital resources.

-2. Respect for Participants: In your Application for IJS Research Community Membership [link], you will note if you have received IRB certification for the study of human subjects.
-While this is not required for membership or use of data and collections, the principles of respect for participants are valid for any resources with human subjects and IRB certification is encouraged for further research using any data or collections with human participants.
+2. Respect for Participants: While IRB certification is not required for membership or use of data and collections, the principles of respect for participants are valid for any resources with human subjects and IRB certification is encouraged for further research using any data or collections with human participants.

 Users of oral history collections in the IJS Research Community will abide by Principles and Best Practices of the Oral History Association, specifically, Best Practice #8: